yutetsu/tcpser/README.md

 This is a fork of https://github.com/FozzTexx/tcpser

-Its maybe one of the most uselsess fork for this project.
+It's maybe one of the most uselses fork for this project.

-I just wanted to add ATI command because it look cool on windows
+I just wanted to add ATI command because it looks cool on windows.

-i follow the AT Commands Reference Guide pdf
+I follow the AT Commands Reference Guide pdf

 ATI[N]
     0 - numerical identifier.